Skip to main content

 What to expect after applying

-Travel options for children with an EHCP or a Disability are slightly different to a children without these difficulties.
+Travel options for children with SEND are slightly different to a children without these difficulties.
+Please see the relevant section below.

-If your child is assessed as eligible, they will usually be offered a pass to use on either a contract or a public bus.
+If your child is assessed as eligible, they will usually be offered a pass to use on either a public bus or a Council contracted bus.
 However, you may also be offered one of the following:

 • Rail card (a photo will be required for their ID)